Top Cat: The Movie

 If you are a particular fan of TC, or have a young child who is already enamoured with his antics, go see Top Cat: The Movie, if not, probably best to avoid it.

-Top Cat: The Movie will be released on 1st June 2012.
+Top Cat: The Movie is released nationwide on 1st June 2012.

-Watch the 2012 trailer for Top Cat: The Movie here
+Watch the trailer for Top Cat: The Movie here: